csi-greifflab/Absolut/README.md

 - requires **freeglut library** (or another other C++ glut library) fro visualizing 3D lattice structures
 - requires the **gsl** library for discretizing new antigens
 - requires **wget**, for downloading files (like PDBs when discretizing)
+- optionally, a sorftware to visualize PDBs (like Rasmol)

 Installing and then linking the libraries can be tricky depending on the OS.
 Full help for installing these libraries (especially in Windows) is provided in the documentation doc/HowToAbsolut